renovabr/electoral-history/README.md

 | raw_tse_voting_party_city  | Contains party votes by city.        |
 | votes_computed             | Contains candidates' computed votes. |

->Note: All tables are partitioned by the election year.

 ### Requeriments

 You must have it installed on your workstation: